-Maj.
-Loring distinguished himself by conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty.
-While leading a flight of 4 F-80 type aircraft on a close support mission, Maj.
-Loring was briefed by a controller to dive-bomb enemy gun positions which were harassing friendly ground troops.
-After verifying the location of the target, Maj.
-Loring rolled into his dive bomb run.
+The President of the United States of America, in the name of Congress, takes pride in presenting the Medal of Honor (Posthumously) to Major Charles Joseph Loring, Jr. (AFSN: 13008A), United States Air Force, for conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty while serving with the 80th Fighter-Bomber Squadron, 8th Fighter-Bomber Wing, Fifth Air Force in aerial combat at Sniper Ridge, North Korea, on 22 November 1952.
+While leading a flight of four F-80 type aircraft on a close support mission, Major Loring was briefed by a controller to dive-bomb enemy gun positions which were harassing friendly ground troops.
+After verifying the location of the target, Major Loring rolled into his dive bomb run.
 Throughout the run, extremely accurate ground fire was directed on his aircraft.
-Disregarding the accuracy and intensity of the ground fire, Maj.
-Loring aggressively continued to press the attack until his aircraft was hit.
+Disregarding the accuracy and intensity of the ground fire, Major Loring aggressively continued to press the attack until his aircraft was hit.
 At approximately 4,000 feet, he deliberately altered his course and aimed his diving aircraft at active gun emplacements concentrated on a ridge northwest of the briefed target, turned his aircraft 45 degrees to the left, pulled up in a deliberate, controlled maneuver, and elected to sacrifice his life by diving his aircraft directly into the midst of the enemy emplacements.
 His selfless and heroic action completely destroyed the enemy gun emplacement and eliminated a dangerous threat to United Nations ground forces.
-Maj.
-Loring’s noble spirit, superlative courage, and conspicuous self-sacrifice in inflicting maximum damage on the enemy exemplified valor of the highest degree and his actions were in keeping with the finest traditions of the U.S. Air Force.
+Major Loring’s noble spirit, superlative courage, and conspicuous self-sacrifice in inflicting maximum damage on the enemy exemplified valor of the highest degree and his actions were in keeping with the finest traditions of the U.S. Air Force.

-During World War II, Lieutenant Charles J. Loring, Jr., had been a Republic P-47D Thunderbolt fighter pilot assigned to the 22nd Fighter Squadron, 36th Fighter Group in Europe.
+During World War II, Lieutenant Charles J. Loring, Jr., had been a Republic P-47D Thunderbolt fighter pilot assigned to the 22nd Fighter Squadron, 36th Fighter Group, 9th Air Force, in Europe.
+Loring was promoted to first lieutenant, Army of the United States (A.U.S.), 24 June 1944.
 He was awarded the Distinguished Flying Cross for actions in support of the D-Day invasion of Normandy.
-He flew 55 combat missions before being shot down by ground fire over Belgium on Christmas Eve, 24 December 1944, and made a prisoner of war.